The Infinite Quest: Production

 One segment of The Infinite Quest was shown each week during Totally Doctor Who from 2 April to 29 June 2007.
 The serial, animated by Firestep, was the second officially licensed, animated Doctor Who serial, the first being the flash-animated Scream of the Shalka (2003).
 Missing episodes of the 1968 serial The Invasion were also animated for that serial's 2006 DVD release.
 Both of these animations were produced by Cosgrove Hall.
 The BBC describes Firestep as "the creative team behind previous Doctor Who animated adventures for the BBC."
 The Firestep website attributes the name to former Cosgrove Hall animators Jon Doyle and Steve Maher.

 An earlier animated series based on Doctor Who, to be produced by Nelvana for CBS, was planned in the 1980s, but fell through.
 Production art had been drawn up by Ted Bastien.
 Three limited animated webcasts – Death Comes to Time, Real Time, and Shada – were made and "cast" on the BBC Website before Scream of the Shalka.

-A second animated serial, Dreamland, was produced and aired and released in six part on BBC Red Button from 23 November 2009, and was broadcast in full on BBC Two on 5 December 2009.
+A second animated serial, Dreamland, was produced and aired and released in six parts on BBC Red Button from 23 November 2009, and was broadcast in full on BBC Two on 5 December 2009.